pl018/project-manager-cli/README.md

 The script:

+1. **Identifies Project**: Checks for a `.pyprojectid` file in the current directory.
+If not found (and not in test mode), generates a new UUID and saves it to `.pyprojectid`.
+2. **Initializes Database**: Connects to an SQLite database (`project_manager_data.db` in user's app data).
+Creates tables if they don't exist.
-1. Collects information about the current working directory
+3. **Collects Information**: Gathers details about the current working directory.
-2. Creates a project entry with appropriate tags
-3. By default, performs AI tagging:
+4. **AI Analysis (Optional)**: By default, performs AI tagging:
-   - Analyzes up to 10 files from your repository
+   - Analyzes repository files.
-   - Uses OpenAI to determine project purpose
+   - Uses OpenAI to determine project purpose, suggest a name, description, and descriptive tags.
-   - Generates 2-3 descriptive tags automatically
-4. Updates the Cursor Project Manager's configuration file
-5. Validates the updated configuration
-6. Creates a detailed log file as a receipt of the operation
+5. **Updates Database**: Adds or updates the project's metadata in the SQLite database using the project's UUID as the key.
+6. **Generates Cursor PM File**: Regenerates the `projects.json` file from the data in the SQLite database, ensuring Cursor Project Manager has the latest information.
+7. **Logs Operation**: Writes a detailed receipt to a UUID-named log file in the user's app data directory (e.g., `logs/<uuid>.log`).
+In test mode, logs to console.

+## Data Management

+- **`.pyprojectid`**: A file created at the root of your project containing a unique UUID.
+This file should ideally be committed to your project's version control to maintain a consistent identity across different environments.
+- **`project_manager_data.db`**: An SQLite database stored in `%APPDATA%\pyproject-cli` (Windows) or `~/.config/pyproject-cli` (Linux/macOS).
+This is the central source of truth for all projects managed by this script.
+- **Log Files**: Individual log files, named by project UUID (e.g., `uuid.log`), are stored in a `logs` subdirectory within the same application data directory as the database.
+These provide a history of processing for each project.
+- **`projects.json`**: The file used by the Cursor Project Manager extension.
+This script now generates this file based on the contents of the SQLite database.

 ## File Structure